Dishank25S/Project257-main/IMAGE-HOSTING-SETUP.md

 - **Development Mode**: Images are stored as base64 in localStorage (for quick testing)
 - **Production Mode**: Images are uploaded to ImgBB cloud hosting (persistent storage)
+- **File Size Limit**: Images are limited to 2MB each to conserve free tier quota
 - **Fallback**: If ImgBB upload fails, it automatically falls back to base64

 ## Alternative Image Hosting Services